marczz/unix_memo/source/shell.rst

     unset unset

-We can use redirection to avoid a subshell, we can either use a temporary file, a fifo or process substitution.
+We can use redirection to avoid a subshell, we can either use a temporary file, a fifo or `process substitution`_.

 The use of a temporary file is allowed in bare bourne shell, dash, ash, yash and usefull for portable script.